Description

 Directions:

-Pour a 1/4-inch layer of batter in the baking dish.
-Turn on a stove burner to low and set dish on top for a minute or two, until a film of batter has set in the bottom of the dish.
-Remove from heat.
+Pour a 1/4-inch layer of the batter into the prepared baking dish.
+For a traditional touch, place the dish on a low heat stovetop burner for a minute or two until a thin film of batter sets at the bottom.

 (Adapted from Julia Child's classic recipe)